This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 I genuinely love my job.
 I love the challenge.
 Life is all about challenge.
 Sometimes you fail, so you try again.
 And you say “come on, have another go” and that builds resilience.

-What sort of person would enjoy your job and why?
+What sort of person would enjoy your academic job and why?

 You’d be enthusiastic and passionate.
 You’d love interacting with people.
 You’d be motivated by challenge and by success.
 A great example – I love A Level results day.
 It’s the culmination of a lot of work and a great reward for so many students.